 He folded it carefully.

-He would need, in other words, to think like Gepetto.
+He'd need, in other words, to think like Gepetto.

-She had noticed the woman three days ago.
+She'd spotted the woman three days ago.

-She was being studied.
+She was being watched.

 Tonight, the waiting ended.